Grown for flavour

 THE DESTINATION

-visit our EDIBLE GARDEN HONESTY FARM SHOP
+Visit our EDIBLE GARDEN HONESTY FARM SHOP

-Open Monday to Sunday, 10am to 8pm
+Open Monday to Sunday, 10am to 8pm (spring–summer)

-Cash and card payments accepted
+Cash and card accepted

 Eircode: Y21 RD60